 In India, with her rich and varied culture and traditions – craft flourished thanks to royal patronage.
-Embroidery in the different regions of India, is as rich, distinctive, varied and colourful as the people inhabiting it.
+Embroidery in the different regions of India, is as rich, distinctive, varied and colourful as the people inhabiting them.

 Armenia, is a small pocket north east of Turkey.